Internet Asks: "Carbs In Mayo"

 Typically, mayonnaise is made from a mixture of oil, egg yolks, vinegar, or lemon juice, and various seasonings, all of which contain minimal carbs.
 The primary ingredient in mayo is oil, which is high in fat and contains no carbohydrates.
 Egg yolks also have a very low carb content, with less than 1 gram of carbohydrates per yolk.

+As a result, mayo is generally considered a low-carb condiment.
 A standard serving size of one tablespoon of regular mayonnaise typically contains around 0.1 to 1 gram of carbohydrates.
-However, the exact carb count in mayonnaise may vary depending on the brand and the specific ingredients used.
+However, the exact carb count can vary depending on the brand and specific ingredients used.

 Hidden Carbs: Sugar and Additives